-If the client has a direct connection to the session host, the client establishes a secure TLS connection.
+If the client has a direct connection to the session host, the client establishes a secure connection using TLS over reliable UDP.

 After establishing the RDP Shortpath transport, all Dynamic Virtual Channels (DVCs), including remote graphics, input, and device redirection, are moved to the new transport.
 However, if a firewall or network topology prevents the client from establishing direct UDP connectivity, RDP continues with a reverse connect transport.

-If your users have both RDP Shortpath for managed network and public networks available to them, then the first algorithm found will be used.
-Whichever connection gets established first is what the user will use for that session.
+If your users have both RDP Shortpath for managed network and public networks available to them, then the first-found algorithm will be used.
+The user will use whichever connection gets established first for that session.

 RDP Shortpath extends RDP multi-transport capabilities.
 It doesn't replace the reverse connect transport but complements it.
 Initial session brokering is managed through the Azure Virtual Desktop service and the reverse connect transport.
 All connection attempts are ignored unless they match the reverse connect session first.
 RDP Shortpath is established after authentication, and if successfully established, the reverse connect transport is dropped and all traffic flows over the RDP Shortpath.

-RDP Shortpath uses a TLS connection between the client and the session host using the session host's certificates.
-By default, the certificate used for RDP encryption is self-generated by the operating system during the deployment.
-RDP Shortpath uses a TLS connection between the client and the session host using the session host's certificates.
+RDP Shortpath uses a secure connection using TLS over reliable UDP between the client and the session host using the session host's certificates.
 By default, the certificate used for RDP encryption is self-generated by the operating system during the deployment.
 You can also deploy centrally managed certificates issued by an enterprise certification authority.
 For more information about certificate configurations, see Remote Desktop listener certificate configurations.

-The security offered by RDP Shortpath is the same as that offered by reverse connect transport.
+The security offered by RDP Shortpath is the same as that offered by TCP reverse connect transport.

 - Learn how to Configure RDP Shortpath.